-3.9 NOTE-TAKING
+11. NOTE-TAKING

 It is highly recommended that a note-taker be provided to every meeting/hearing which arises as a result of a disciplinary process as Employment and Discrimination Tribunals are particularly keen to view contemporaneous notes of events which have led to an employment dispute.
+Notes will be shared with the employee after the meeting to confirm accuracy.
 Councils will need to give this requirement careful consideration to respect employee confidentiality.

-3.10 GRIEVANCES RAISED DURING DISCIPLINARIES
+12. GRIEVANCES RAISED DURING DISCIPLINARIES